 After definition of the surgical frame, the surgeon can define the resection of the tumor (STV) that is planned, having them the area to be treated (Planning Target Volume - PTV), the tumor bed, as the result of the remaining CTV after removing the STV.

-The system allows the selection of an applicator with the following characteristics:
+The system allows the selection of applicator and beam characteristics.